sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## ExportNonEmployeeSourceSchemaTemplate
+## Exports Source Schema Template

 > ExportNonEmployeeSourceSchemaTemplate(ctx, id).Execute()

-Exports Source Schema Template
+This requests a download for the Source Schema Template for a provided source.
+Requires role context of `idn:nesr:read`

 ### Example